FF News Logo

 Small and medium-sized businesses (SMBs) are more than just storefronts or service providers—they are the beating heart of the American economy.
 Representing 99.9% of U.S. firms and employing more than 62 million people, SMBs are foundational to local communities and national growth.
 But right now, that foundation is under serious pressure.

-From inflation and interest rates to global tariffs and supply chain challenges, macroeconomic headwinds are hitting SMBs hard.
-An overwhelming 96% of business leaders say pressures such as inflation, tariffs, and interest rates have negatively impacted operations.
-Nearly two-thirds (65%) report that the cost of supplies has increased while profit margins have decreased, and 61% say they have lost sales due to lower consumer spending.
+Our latest data paints a stark picture: rising costs, tightening margins, and sluggish access to capital are pushing small businesses closer to the edge.
+Many are no longer just managing cash flow, they’re fighting to survive.
+The liquidity cliff From inflation and interest rates to supply chain challenges, macroeconomic headwinds are hitting SMBs hard, an overwhelming 96% of business leaders say these pressures have negatively impacted operations.
+Nearly two-thirds (64%) report that the cost of supplies has increased as profit margins decrease, and 59% say they have lost sales due to lower consumer spending.
+Just 3% report seeing no impact from macroeconomic conditions.

-The numbers tell the story: revenue may be returning in some areas, but the runway is getting shorter.
+The numbers tell a concerning story: the runway is getting shorter for Main Street.

 Cash flow at a breaking point